 Concrete Slab Cost: What to Expect in 2026

-This guide covers 2026 pricing for concrete slabs, cost per square foot for different project types, the DIY-vs-pro breakeven, and how to estimate your exact material needs with our concrete calculator.
+This guide covers 2026 pricing for concrete slabs, cost per square foot for different project types, the DIY-vs-pro breakeven, and how to estimate your exact material needs.
+Use the calculator below, or read on for the full 2026 pricing breakdown.

 How Much Does Concrete Cost?